 Prior service costs (credits) of pension benefits, which are changes in benefit obligations due to plan amendments, are amortized on a straight-line basis over the average remaining service period for active employees, or average remaining life expectancies for inactive employees if most of the plan obligations are due to inactive employees.
 Prior service costs (credits) of postretirement benefits, which are changes in benefit obligations due to plan amendments, are amortized on a straight-line basis over the expected service period to full eligibility age for active employees, or average remaining life expectancies for inactive employees if most of the plan obligations are due to inactive employees.

 Subsequent Events

-Subsequent events have been evaluated through February 14, 2024, the date the financial statements were issued.
-Aside from the matters disclosed in Note 7 and the dividends of \$1.622 billion declared on January 2, 2024 and paid on January 5, 2024, RAI has determined that there are no other items to disclose.
+Subsequent events have been evaluated through February 19, 2025, the date the financial statements were issued.
+On January 2, 2025, RAI declared dividends of \$1.610 billion and paid these dividends on January 6, 2025.